Catherine Booth: Ministry

 She became a partner in her husband's work and soon found her own sphere as a powerful preacher.
 She also spoke to people in their homes, especially to alcoholics, whom she helped to make a new start in life.
 Often she held cottage meetings for converts.
 She eventually began to hold her own campaigns.
 Many agree that no man of her era, including her husband, exceeded her in popularity or spiritual results.
 Her first written article, the pamphlet Female Teaching was published in December 1859.

-Catherine Booth was eloquent and compelling in speech, articulate and devastatingly logical in writing, she had for over twenty years defended the right of women to preach the gospel on the same terms as men.
+Catherine Booth was an experienced writer and she had for over twenty years defended the right of women to preach the gospel on the same terms as men.
 At first, Catherine and her husband had shared a ministry as traveling evangelists, but then she came into great demand as a preacher in her own right, especially among the well-to-do.
-A woman preacher was a rare phenomenon in a world where women had few civil rights, and no place in the professions.
-Catherine Booth was both a woman and a fine preacher, a magnetic combination that attracted large numbers to hear her and made its own statement about the validity of women's ministry.
+A woman preacher was a rarity in a world where women had few civil rights, and no place in the professions.

 Amongst other activities, Catherine lobbied Queen Victoria to seek legislation for safeguarding females, in the form of the "Parliamentary Bill for the protection of girls".